dansysanalyst/powergrid-doc/docs/get-started/configure.md

 * [Filters outside](configure?id=_7-filters)

 ::: tip 💡 TIP
- Read more on how to create your own [Custom Theme](../table/custom-theme).
+Read more on how to customize PowerGrid themes in the [Custom Theme](../table/custom-theme) section.
 :::

 ## 3. Import theme Assets